 Federal resumes are longer and more detailed than commercial ones.
 I'll need the link to the open position you are applying for so that I can review the job duties and qualifications and see which keywords and key phrases in the posting point to your knowledge and experience.

-You'll ordinarily submit a federal resume through an online system that searches for keywords to match what's in the job posting.
-In this case, you won't use a cover letter; but for a person-to-person submission, you will need a letter.
+If you submit a federal resume through the online resume-builder at USAJOBS, also known as Resumix, you won't use a cover letter; but for an uploaded or person-to-person submission, you will need a letter.
 I will be sure you have a model letter as a starting point; you can adapt it to fit new situations.

-The online form at USAJOBS sets a limit of 5,000 characters per job description.
-If your original is too long, I will trim it to fit.
-CPOL (Civilian Personnel Online) sets a limit of 12,000 characters for the entire work history.
+The online form at USAJOBS limits each job description to 5,000 characters.
+If any of your descriptions are longer, I will edit them to fit.
 NASA limits total resume length to six pages, about 22,000 characters.

 If you need to post your resume on the Net and don't know how to do so or don't have the time, I can post it for $20 extra.
 Give me the Web address where you would like the file uploaded.

 Some Net postings and some e-mail transmittals require a plain-text, or ASCII, version of your resume.
 I regularly send customers a short list of simple instructions for making ASCII conversions; but if you prefer, I can easily make the conversion myself at no extra cost.